qfpl/applied-fp-course/README.md

 with the general flow of the course, or work through the exercises in the projects provided.

-Each level is a self-contained Haskell application, containing incomplete or as yet undefined, data types and functions.
+Each level is a self-contained Haskell application, containing incomplete, or as yet undefined, data types and functions.
 There is a cabal file and Nix configuration files for each level, so you can use either cabal sandboxes or a ``nix-shell``, depending on your preference.